-Re: (Patient's name)

-Date of Birth:

-Policy Number: (Patient's ID number) Dear (Insurer's contact's name and title):
+Re: (Patient's name) Date of Birth: Policy Number: (Patient's ID number) Dear (Insurer's contact's name and title):

-I am writing to request prior authorization to initiate Sucraid® (sacrosidase) Oral Solution for (Name of patient).
-This letter provides evidence that this enzyme replacement therapy is medically necessary for (His/her) care and that it is an accepted treatment for Congenital Sucrase-Isomaltase Deficiency (CSID).
-CSID is a rare genetic disorder that affects a patient's ability to digest certain sugars due to absent or low levels of activity of two digestive enzymes, sucrase and isomaltase.
+I am writing to request prior authorization to initiate Sucraid[®] (sacrosidase) Oral Solution for (Name of patient).
+This letter provides evidence that this enzyme replacement therapy is medically necessary for (his/her) care and that it is an accepted treatment for Congenital Sucrase-Isomaltase Deficiency (CSID).
+CSID is a rare genetic disorder that affects a patient's ability to digest certain sugars due to absent or low activity levels of two digestive enzymes, sucrase and isomaltase.
 These enzymes are involved in the digestion of sugar and starch.
-Untreated patients with CSID experience gastrointestinal symptoms such as diarrhea, gas, bloating, abdominal pain, and, in infants and young children, retard growth.
+Untreated patients with CSID experience gastrointestinal symptoms such as diarrhea,gas, bloating, abdominal pain, and, in infants and young children, slow growth.^{1,2}

-The following sections provide detailed information about the patient's medical history, a description of the treatment, and the reasons for using Sucraid® in this case.
+The following sections provide detailed information about the patient's medical history, a description of the treatment, and the reasons for using Sucraid[®] in this case.